Using a tried-and-tested sheet pan formula is like finding gold in the hills; it accelerates your chances of success.

 With the right sheet pan formula, you can open up your fridge door, scan the contents, and instantly envision what kind of sheet pan recipe you can throw together.

 You’ll remember which ingredients go well with others, and make something that everyone will love.
 With only one pan to clean at the end of it all!

 Real quick, though: did you know I literally wrote the book on sheet pan recipes?

 It’s true!
-My book is called The Healthy Sheet Pan Cookbook, by Rockridge Press, and it’s available on the
+My book is called The Healthy Sheet Pan Cookbook, by Rockridge Press, and it’s available in the Percolate Kitchen Shop as well as the

 So let’s get into these tried-and-tested sheet pan formulas, sound good?